Why citizen proposals are a powerful tool for participatory democracy

 Go Vocal offers everything to set you up for success.
 From an intuitive space for residents to propose, support, and discuss initiatives to a strong back-end that gives you valuable insights into what truly matters to your community.
 Discover our Proposals feature today!

-During a panel discussion moderated by our CEO and Co-Founder, Wietse Van Ransbeeck, they will talk about:
+We brought together experienced practitioners who have successfully implemented proposals to learn from their approach.
+During a panel discussion moderated by our CEO and Co-Founder, Wietse Van Ransbeeck, they talked about:

 • Why they decided to take the leap